ericachio/Final-Project/README.md

 Saturday, January 17: The game works.
 The attack button works.
 The monsters change afer each attack.
 To do: randomize the appearance of monsters.
 Add items.
 Create a game over screen, if player has no more HP.
 See if the attack animations can be more delayed and played out. . .

 Sunday, January 18: The levels are added up to 5.
 Randomized appearance of monsters.
 Game over screen.
 To Do: items/replenish HP, mana, special attacks.

+Sunday, January 18: Made each monster a separate level and made the level update.Made a specific order for the monsters instead of making it random (making it random lead to the same monster repeating throughout the game). added monsters for level 4 and 5 because they didn't show up when i tested it.
+Also fixed the code so that the end screen showed up in the end because it didn't when i tested it.

+Monday, January 19: Added a special attack button that works once the monster the player is facing has half of its life left.
+With special attack the player can kill the monster with one click.
+Tried to add a restart button.
+Although it brings back the start screen, if you try to choose a player, it doesn't work correctly.

+Tuesday, January 20: Added instructions at the beginning of the game.
+Added a health reward at the beginning of level 3.
+I just attempted to add animation for specialattack and add a restart button for the past 4 hours.
+I ended up erasing all the restart stuff for the final version for tonight because I don't want anything faulty to be in the game.

+The game works and runs smoothly.